Depending on your background there are many different ways to get into university

 You can apply for an undergraduate degree at Griffith University if you are 17 years of age (or older).
 Domestic applicants under the age of 17 seeking admission must have completed their secondary studies to year 12 level or completed an AQF Certificate 3 or higher and all admission requisites.

-Domestic applicants who are less than 16 years at the time that they would commence their studies at the University will be need to make a special request.
-Please contact (07) 5552 9917 for further information.
+Domestic applicants who are less than 16 years at the time that they would commence their studies at the University are required to request special consideration.
+Please contact 1800 677 728 for further information.

 Admission pathway options

 At Griffith we have a long tradition of recognising the skills and knowledge gained through Vocational Education and Training (VET) as a highly effective pathway to university.
 From VET Certificates to Diplomas we offer pathways into a wide range of Griffith Undergraduate degrees.

 Griffith Tertiary Preparation

 Offered full-time online or at our Gold Coast, Nathan or Logan campuses, Griffith Tertiary Preparation provides a pathway for applicants who would like to undertake undergraduate studies at Griffith University but lack the formal admission requirements.

 To help develop the next generation of doctors, dentists and other healthcare professionals who are familiar with the issues facing rural communities, a number of places are set aside in select Griffith health degrees for which students from rural backgrounds can apply.

 Griffith Personal Statement